nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 user.get('fullName');  // => 'John Stamos'
 ```

 Uh oh.
 Did you catch it?
 The `fullName` property should be returning `'J Stamos'`, not `'John Stamos'`.
-The problems is that the `fullName` property assumed how the `firstName` property would handle its input.
+The problem is that the `fullName` property assumed how the `firstName` property would handle its input.

 Instead, I advocate that each property mind its own business. `fullName` should allow `firstName` to handle its own input (and caching).